-This refers to a person who has the qualifications, experience, knowledge and expertise in undertaking onsite wastewater and/or stormwater management system design.
+A SQP has the qualifications, experience, knowledge and expertise in undertaking onsite wastewater and/or stormwater management system design.

-Such a person will be a licenced practitioner, some onsite wastewater designers also undertake stormwater site assessment and desian.
+Such a person will be a licenced practitioner.
+Some onsite wastewater designers also undertake stormwater site assessment and design.

-Given their knowledge with on-site wastewater systems, they are often well placed to design on-site stormwater systems.
 However, for complex sites or large development a hydraulic engineer or equivalent may need to be engaged.